Contents

 Here, we’ll discuss a collection of additional pages that most SaaS marketing sites have: integrations, resources, support, and contact pages.

-The exception to this might be Integrations, depending on the software’s reliance on integrations and their importance for the value proposition.
 For example, Everhour (see below) is a time tracking software that needs to be plugged into a project management tool — so integrations are a key selling point:

 Everhour homepage: Integrations are a key selling point for Everhour, since it needs to be plugged into a project management tool.